nweiand/MLOps/README.md

 ### CI/CD Component

 The CI/CD Component in this case is GitHub Actions.
 It uses a .yaml file to automate workflows on specific triggers, like when a new commit is pushed to the repository.
-GitHub creates a comlplete environment which is configurable in the .yaml file.
+GitHub creates a complete environment which is configurable in the .yaml file.

 ### Code Repository